How To Recover Your Google Analytics Account

 • The owner of your business

 • You (maybe using a different Google account?
-Trust me, this happens all the time)
+Trust me, this happens all the time).
+Maybe you removed yourself and can’t remember doing so.

 I recommend emailing these people to see if they have Google Analytics access.
 Someone almost always does have access, and this step saves a lot of headaches.